i05nagai/memorandum/language/english_speaking.md

 * manifest
 * eradicate
 * roll
+    * roll out
+        * to make a new product, service or system availbale for the first time
+        * A media campaign is expected to roll out early next year
+        * roll sth out
+            * the company plans to roll out the scheme across Europe in the comming month
     * move
         * the coin rolled off the table
         * I rolled the spare tire around to the side of the car